radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/04-tuning-tips-radiantone-universal-directory.md

 ## Statistics

 For each Universal Directory store initialization, statistics are calculated for the total number of entries and sub-categorized by branches and object classes.
 The average and peak number of attributes per entry, and the average and peak size (in KB) per entry are also calculated.
-This information is logged into the <RLI_HOME>/vds_server/logs/stats.log.
+This information is logged into the stats.log.
+This log can be viewed and downloaded from the Server Control Panel > Log Viewer.
 If you don’t care about statistics, you can improve the performance of initialization by disabling the statistics logging.
 This logging is enabled by default and can be managed from the Main Control Panel > Settings Tab > Logs section > Statistics > Init Statistics Settings sub-section.

-## Replication
-If you configure replication for Universal Directory stores across clusters, and the bandwidth between the clusters is low (e.g. 10 Megabits/sec), increasing the ReplicationPollChunkSize can help improve replication efficiency.
-The ReplicationPollChunkSize can be modified using <RLI_HOME>/bin/vdsconfig and a recommended value is between 10,000 and 15,000.

-An example of using vdsconfig to configure ReplicationPollChunkSize is shown below.

-c:\radiantone\vds\bin\vdsconfig.bat set-property -name replicationPollChunkSize -value 15000

-For more details on the vdsconfig utility, see the RadiantOne Command Line Configuration Guide.